 In addition to reporting the total number of individuals tested and receiving their test results and the total type of test results received (negative, positive), HTS_TST data should be disaggregated by service delivery modality, and then also by age/sex/test result within each service delivery modality.
 Service delivery modalities can reflect a reason for testing (index, SNS, STI), as well as the location/place of testing (e.g., inpatient ward, VCT drop-in center).
-For example, STI, Index, and SNS in this context refer to a reason a person is seeking or being offered an HIV test - e.g., the person suspects she/he/they may have an STI, or the person is a contact of an index client or a member of a key population (see modalities below for more details).
+For example, STI, Index, and SNS in this context refer to a reason a person is seeking or being offered an HIV test - e.g., the person suspects she/he may have an STI, or the person is a contact of an index client (see modalities below for more details).
 Reporting the reason for testing (STI, index, or SNS), takes precedence over the location or setting (inpatient, VCT, drop-in center) where an individual is tested.